tax gain harvest

 Offset Losses

 You can net out your gain harvest at the amount you have in capital losses and pay zero in taxes.
-Remember, we recognize long-term capital gains, so both short-term and long-term capital losses work.
+Remember, we recognize long-term capital gains, so short-term and long-term capital losses work.

-Or, if you really like a fund, you can re-set its basis.
+Or, if you like a fund, you can re-set its basis.
 For example, say you have VTSAX, and it has a low basis.
 You can sell it and buy it right back.
 There are no wash sale rules for gain harvesting.
 This re-sets your basis.

 Reduce Concentrated Positions

-Here, the idea is to sell your winner and keep your free lunch (diversification).
+The idea is to sell your winner and keep your free lunch (diversification).

 Higher Future Capital Gains Tax Brackets